 For many people coming to Southern Africa, a visit to Johannesburg at the beginning or end of their trip is mandatory as it is a major travel hub for the entire region.
 However, a stop over for a few extra days in the city is really fulfilling, since it is more than just a ‘concrete jungle’ and has a lot to offer in a historical and cultural way.
-Before digging deeper in to what the city has to offer and the things to do in and around, it’s good to get to know some facts which are not always found in every guide book.
+Before digging deeper in to what the city has to offer and the things to do in and around, it’s good to get to know some facts about Johannesburg which are not always found in every guide book.

 13 Interesting things you did not know about Johannesburg